calledAdo/Quote-Stablecoin/README.md

    >The __Solvency  Threshold__ is equal to __Solvency Factor__ percentage of QUOTE total supply e.g a if total supply is 200 and solvency factor 150(* 10**18... decimal precison) the solvency threshold would be 300.
    <br>
 * ### Incentivization Factor<br>
-  The __Incentivization Factor__ is the measure of the amount of reward in $STATH to be given for burning a certain amount of $QUOTE token when the __Solvency Threshold__ has been exceeded,this value is determined by few factor such as
+  The __Incentivization Factor__ is the measure of the amount of reward in $STATH to be given for burning a certain amount of $QUOTE token when the __Solvency Threshold__ has been subceeded,this value is determined by few factors such as
   * The difference of the Solvency Threshold value and the value of the entire ckBTC in the pool.
   * The amount of $QUOTE token being burnt in the call
   >This creates a demand for $QUOTE in the presence of a falling BTC price and users would be incentivized to burn $QUOTE to receive the equal amount of ckBTC and be rewarded with $STATH.<br>
   >This incentivization factor is currently set manually but can be automated <br>

 * ### Use of the Official Exchange Rate  Canister (XRC) <br>
-  The QuoteMinter Canister utilizes the **[Exchange Rate Canister](https://internetcomputer.org/docs/current/developer-docs/integrations/exchange-rate/exchange-rate-canister)** created by **DFINITY** which provides Real-Time Exchange rate data for different assets pair through the HTTP outcalls  to fetch the accurate Price of BTC/USD pair that would be utilised for different operations.
+  The QuoteMinter Canister utilizes the **[Exchange Rate Canister](https://internetcomputer.org/docs/current/developer-docs/integrations/exchange-rate/exchange-rate-canister)** created by **DFINITY** which provides Real-Time Exchange rate data for different assets pair through the HTTP outcalls  to fetch the accurate rate for the BTC/USD pair that would be utilised for different operations.
 This is currently deployed on the [uzr34 system subnet](https://dashboard.internetcomputer.org/subnet/uzr34-akd3s-xrdag-3ql62-ocgoh-ld2ao-tamcv-54e7j-krwgb-2gm4z-oqe) and has a canister ID __uf6dk-hyaaa-aaaaq-qaaaq-cai__ <br>

 ## Running the project locally